diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 conf.registerKryoClasses(Array(classOf[MyClass], classOf[MyOtherClass]))
 ```

-Whether using Kryo or Java’s serializer, you may encounter a NotSerializableException if your code refers to a class that does not extend Java’s Serializable interface.
+`Whether using Kryo or Java’s serializer, you may encounter a NotSerializableException if your code refers to a class that does not extend Java’s Serializable interface`.
 It can be difficult to track down which class is causing the problem in this case, since many different classes can be referenced from user code.
-Many JVMs support a special option to help debug this situation: `“- Dsun.io.serialization.extendedDebugInfo=true”`.
+Many JVMs support a special option to help debug this situation: `“-Dsun.io.serialization.extendedDebugInfo=true”`.
 You can enable this option this using the `—driver-java-options` and `—executor-java-options` flags to spark-submit.
 Once you’ve found the class in question, the easiest solution is to simply modify it to implement Serializable. `If you cannot modify the class in question you’ll need to use more advanced workarounds, such as creating a subclass of the type in question that implements Java’s Externalizable interface or customizing the serialization behavior using Kryo`.

 #### Memory Management
 Spark uses memory in different ways, so understanding and tuning Spark’s use of memory can help optimize your application.
 Inside of each executor, memory is used for a few purposes:
 * RDD storage
 When you call persist() or cache() on an RDD, its partitions will be stored in memory buffers.
 Spark will limit the amount of memory used when caching to a certain fraction of the JVM’s overall heap, set by `spark.storage.memoryFraction`.
 If this limit is exceeded, older partitions will be dropped from memory.
 * Shuffle and aggregation buffers
 When performing shuffle operations, Spark will create intermediate buffers for storing shuffle output data.
 These buffers are used to store intermediate results of aggregations in addition to buffering data that is going to be directly output as part of the shuffle.
-Spark will attempt to limit the total amount of memory used in shufflerelated buffers to `spark.shuffle.memoryFraction`.
+Spark will attempt to limit the total amount of memory used in shuffle-related buffers to `spark.shuffle.memoryFraction`.
 * User code
 Spark executes arbitrary user code, so user functions can themselves require substantial memory.
 For instance, if a user application allocates large arrays or other objects, these will contend for overall memory usage.
 User code has access to everything left in the JVM heap after the space for RDD storage and shuffle storage are allocated.

-By default Spark will leave 60% of space for RDD storage, 20% for shuffle memory, and the remaining 20% for user programs.
+`By default Spark will leave 60% of space for RDD storage, 20% for shuffle memory, and the remaining 20% for user programs`.
 If your user code is allocating very large objects, it might make sense to decrease the storage and shuffle regions to avoid running out of memory.

-In addition to tweaking memory regions, you can improve certain elements of Spark’s default caching behavior for some workloads.
+`In addition to tweaking memory regions`, you can improve certain elements of Spark’s default caching behavior for some workloads.
 Spark’s default cache() operation persists memory using the MEMORY_ONLY storage level.
 This means that if there is not enough space to cache new RDD partitions, `old ones will simply be deleted and, if they are needed again, they will be recomputed`.
-It is sometimes better to call persist() with the MEMORY_AND_DISK storage level, which instead drops RDD partitions to disk and simply reads them back to memory from a local store if they are needed again.
+It is sometimes better to call persist() with the MEMORY_AND_DISK storage level, which instead drops RDD partitions to disk and simply reads them back to memory from `a local store` if they are needed again.
 This can be much cheaper than recomputing blocks and can lead to more predictable performance.
 This is particularly useful if your RDD partitions are very expensive to recompute (for instance, if you are reading data from a database)

-A second improvement on the default caching policy is to cache serialized objects instead of raw Java objects.
+`A second improvement on the default caching policy is to cache serialized objects instead of raw Java objects`.
 Caching serialized objects will slightly slow down the cache operation due to the cost of serializing objects, but it can `substantially reduce time spent on garbage collection in the JVM, since many individual records can be stored as a single serialized buffer`. `This is because the cost of garbage collection scales with the number of objects on the heap, not the number of bytes of data`, and this caching method will take many objects and serialize them into a single giant buffer.
 Consider this option if you are caching large amounts of data (e.g., gigabytes) as objects and/or seeing long garbage collection pauses.
 Such pauses would be visible in the application UI under the GC Time column for each task.

 #### Hardware Provisioning
 The main parameters that affect cluster sizing are the amount of memory given to each executor, the number of cores for each executor, the total number of executors, and the number of local disks to use for scratch data.

 In all deployment modes, executor memory is set with spark.executor.memory or the — executor-memory flag to spark-submit.
 The options for number and cores of executors differ depending on deployment mode.
 In YARN you can set spark.executor.cores or the —executor-cores flag and the —num-executors flag to determine the total count.
 In Mesos and Standalone mode, Spark will greedily acquire as many cores and executors as are offered by the scheduler.
 However, both Mesos and Standalone mode support setting `spark.cores.max` to limit the total number of cores across all executors for an application.
 Local disks are used for scratch storage during shuffle operations.

-Broadly speaking, Spark applications will benefit from having more memory and cores.
-Spark’s architecture allows for linear scaling.
+`Broadly speaking, Spark applications will benefit from having more memory and cores.
+Spark’s architecture allows for linear scaling`.
-If you do plan to use caching, the more of your cached data can fit in memory, the better the performance will be.
+`If you do plan to use caching, the more of your cached data can fit in memory, the better the performance will be`.
 One approach is to start by caching a subset of your data on a smaller cluster and extrapolate the total memory you will need to fit larger amounts of the data in memory.

-In addition to memory and cores, Spark uses local disk volumes to store intermediate data required during shuffle operations along with RDD partitions that are spilled to disk.
+`In addition to memory and cores, Spark uses local disk volumes to store intermediate data required during shuffle operations along with RDD partitions that are spilled to disk`.
 Using a larger number of local disks can help accelerate the performance of Spark applications.
-In all cases you specify the local directories using a single comma-separated list.
-It is common to have one local directory for each disk volume available to Spark.
+In all cases you specify the local directories using a single comma-separated list. `It is common to have one local directory for each disk volume available to Spark.
 Writes will be evenly striped across all local directories provided.
-Larger numbers of disks will provide higher overall throughput.
+Larger numbers of disks will provide higher overall throughput`.

 One caveat to the “more is better” guideline is when sizing memory for executors. `Using very large heap sizes can cause garbage collection pauses to hurt the throughput of a Spark job`. `It can sometimes be beneficial to request smaller executors (say, 64 GB or less) to mitigate this issue`.
-Mesos and YARN can, out of the box, support packing multiple, smaller executors onto the same physical host, so requesting smaller executors doesn’t mean your application will have fewer overall resources.
-In Spark’s Standalone mode, you need to launch multiple workers (determined using SPARK_WORKER_INSTANCES) for a single application to run more than one executor on a host.
-This limitation will likely be removed in a later version of Spark.
+Mesos and YARN can, out of the box, support packing multiple, smaller executors onto the same physical host, so requesting smaller executors doesn’t mean your application will have fewer overall resources.` In Spark’s Standalone mode, you need to launch multiple workers (determined using SPARK_WORKER_INSTANCES) for a single application to run more than one executor on a host.
+This limitation will likely be removed in a later version of Spark`.

 To dive deeper into tuning Spark, visit the [tuning guide] in the official documentation.

 ## Chapter 9.
 Spark SQL
 This chapter introduces Spark SQL, Spark’s interface for working with structured and semistructured data.
 Structured data is any data that has a schema — that is, a known set of fields for each record.
 When you have this type of data, Spark SQL makes it both easier and more efficient to load and query.
 In particular, Spark SQL provides three main capabilities (illustrated in Figure 9-1):
 1. It can load data from a variety of structured sources (e.g., JSON, Hive, and Parquet).
-2. It lets you query the data using SQL, both inside a Spark program and from external tools that connect to Spark SQL through standard database connectors (JDBC/ODBC), such as business intelligence tools like Tableau.
+2. It lets you `query the data using SQL`, both inside a Spark program and from external tools that connect to Spark SQL through standard database connectors (JDBC/ODBC), such as business intelligence tools like Tableau.
-3. When used within a Spark program, Spark SQL provides rich integration between SQL and regular Python/Java/Scala code, including the ability to join RDDs and SQL tables, expose custom functions in SQL, and more.
+3. When used within a Spark program, Spark SQL provides rich integration between SQL and regular Python/Java/Scala code, including the ability to `join RDDs and SQL tables`, `expose custom functions in SQL`, and more.
 Many jobs are easier to write using this combination.

 To implement these capabilities, Spark SQL provides a special type of RDD called SchemaRDD.
-A SchemaRDD is an RDD of Row objects, each representing a record.
+A **SchemaRDD** is `an RDD of` **Row** `objects`, each representing a record.
 A SchemaRDD also knows the schema (i.e., data fields) of its rows.
-While SchemaRDDs look like regular RDDs, internally they store data in a more efficient manner, taking advantage of their schema.
-In addition, they provide new operations not available on RDDs, such as the ability to run SQL queries.
-SchemaRDDs can be created from external data sources, from the results of queries, or from regular RDDs.
+While SchemaRDDs look like regular RDDs, `internally they store data in a more efficient manner, taking advantage of their schema`.
+In addition, they provide new operations not available on RDDs, such as the ability to `run SQL queries`.
+SchemaRDDs can be created `from external data sources`, `from the results of queries`, or `from regular RDDs`.

 ![spark-sql-usage-img-1]

 ### Linking with Spark SQL
-Spark SQL can be built with or without Apache Hive, the Hadoop SQL engine.
-Spark SQL with Hive support allows us to access Hive tables, UDFs (user-defined functions), SerDes (serialization and deserialization formats), and the Hive query language (HiveQL). `It is important to note that including the Hive libraries does not require an existing Hive installation`.
-In general, it is best to build Spark SQL with Hive support to access these features.
+`Spark SQL can be built with or without Apache Hive`, the Hadoop SQL engine. `Spark SQL with Hive support allows us to access Hive tables, UDFs (user-defined functions), SerDes (serialization and deserialization formats), and the Hive query language (HiveQL)`. `It is important to note that including the Hive libraries does not require an existing Hive installation`. `In general, it is best to build Spark SQL with Hive support to access these features.`

 If you have dependency conflicts with Hive that you cannot solve through exclusions or shading, you can also build and link to Spark SQL without Hive.
 In that case you link to a separate Maven artifact.